tazzben/SmithWagnerCV/README.md

 # SmithWagnerCV

-This module produces critical values for the disaggregated learning types as described in Smith and Wagner (2018) and Smith and White (2019 - unpublished).
+This module produces critical values for the disaggregated learning types as described in Smith and Wagner (2018) and Smith and White (2021).

 ## Examples